The TPTP Problem Library

 SZS error state if they hit overflow.

 The following interpreted predicates and interpreted functions are defined.
-Each symbol is ad-hoc polymorphic over the numeric types (with one exception - $quotient is not defined for $int).
+Each symbol is ad-hoc polymorphic over the numeric types exception - $quotient is not defined for $int).
 All arguments must have the same numeric type.
-All the functions, except for the coercion functions $to_int and $to_rat, have the same range type as their arguments.
+All the functions, except for $quotient of two $ints, and the coercion functions $to_int and $to_rat, have the same range type as their arguments.
 For example, $sum can be used with the type signatures ($int * $int) > $int, ($rat * $rat) > $rat, and ($real * $real) > $real.
+The $quotient of two $ints is a $rat.
 The coercion function $to_int always has a $int result, and the coercion function $to_rat always has a $rat result.
 All the predicates have a $o result.
 For example, $less can be used with the type signatures ($int * $int) > $o, ($rat * $rat) > $o, and ($real * $real) > $o.

 Symbol Operation Comments, examples -